Minds-On-Design-Lab/Giving-Impact-API/sections/donation-checkout.md

 billing_state | required | string, state
 billing_postal_code | required | string, billing postal code
 billing_country | required | string, billing country
-donation_total | conditionally required | int, donation amount
-donation_level_id | conditionally required | int, this represents the unique id of the donation level donation_level | | string, this represents the label of a donation level DEPRACATED - This field is no longer needed.
+donation_total | conditionally required | int, donation amount, in cents donation_level_id | conditionally required | int, this represents the unique id of the donation level donation_level | | string, this represents the label of a donation level DEPRACATED - This field is no longer needed.
 Level label will be determined by the donation_level_id provided.
 If these data are posted, it will simply be ignored. contact | required | boolean, true/false, default false, used to define if donor opted out of being contacted by email